 This is exactly why you need to hire one of the best interstate moving companies.
 They will make sure you get the best all-around experience, including working with reputable car shippers.

-Sometimes, companies will actually ship the car in the moving truck!
-Ask your mover if this is an option for you.
+Sometimes, companies will ship the car in the moving truck!
+Ask your mover if this is an option.

-How Much to Ship a Car Cross Country with Driveaway (Hiring a Driver)
+How to Ship a Car Cross Country with Driveaway (Hiring a Driver)

 Companies providing drivers do screen the drivers moving your vehicles.
 Some even require references and a deposit from each driver for your peace of mind.
 While this shipping option can be cheaper than a car shipping trailer, it comes with some risks.

-Typically, the arrangement will have the driver paying for gas, food, and lodging, while the owner of the vehicle will pay for the insurance.
-When it comes to how much to ship a car cross county with Driveaway, the average will cost is about $1,100.
+Typically, the arrangement will have the driver paying for gas, food, and lodging, while the vehicle owner will pay for the insurance.
+When it comes to how much to ship a car across the county with Driveaway, the average will cost about $1,100.

 One of the cheapest ways to ship a car is by train.
 It may only cost a few hundred dollars to move a vehicle by train, depending on the distance.
 If you need to move your vehicle more than 750 miles, this will likely be the cheapest car shipping option for you.